ibexa/documentation-user/docs/recent_activity/recent_activity.md

 You can set the block to display only log groups containing activities by some particular users, or concerning particular object classes.

-For example, the following Dashboard block focuses on Content and Location activity.
+For example, the following dashboard block focuses on Content and Location activity.

 !["Content recent activity" block settings](img/recent_activity_block_settings.png)